Piperski13/powerplant-dashboard/README.md

 ## 🚀 Future Improvements - ( work in progress )

 [⬆ Back to Table of Contents](#table-of-contents)

-- **Form Validation** — Implement both client-side and server-side form validation for better data integrity.
+- **User Roles & Permissions** - Add admin and regular user roles; only admins can delete or edit all records.
-- **Deployment** — Host the application online after implementing all planned features.
+- **Deployment** - Host the application online after implementing all planned features.
+- **Password Reset Flow** - Implement “Forgot Password?” using secure email tokens.
+- **File Uploads** - Allow users to attach images or documents to records, stored on disk or cloud (e.g., Cloudinary or S3).
+- **Security Enhancements** - Add rate limiting, helmet middleware, and sanitize inputs against SQL/XSS attacks.
+- **API Layer (REST or GraphQL)** - Expose your data via a JSON API for future frontend integrations.